EricKiennemann/AWS/NAT/Readme.md

 ## Framework :

-We have two subnets :
+We have two subnet :

   - Subnet 1 : which is public.
 One instance (I1) and connected to an internet gateway :